fbpx

 With supply chain disruptions and inflation, the prices of fine wine and champagne bottles and collections continue to rise exponentially.
 The wine industry has reportedly seen a 30 percent rise in costs this year.
 These increases continue to drive up the cost of fine wine and champagne bottles each year.

-The world’s economic state governs the wine industry, creating a rise in prices that helped sell the most expensive bottle of fine wine in 2022: a 2019 bottle of Glass Slipper Vineyard Cabernet that sold for $1 million in 2021.
-This was the most expensive bottle of wine ever sold in the world at a charity auction to the current date (at the time of this writing in 2023).
+The world’s economic state governs the wine industry, creating a rise in prices that helped sell the most expensive bottle of fine wine: a 2019 bottle of Glass Slipper Vineyard Cabernet that sold for $1 million in 2021.
+This represents the most expensive bottle of wine ever sold in the world at a charity auction to the current date (at the time of this writing in 2024).

 Supply Chain Disruptions on bottles & collections of wine